thoth-station/s2i-example-flask/README.rst

   oc process -f openshift.yaml | oc apply -f -

-The BuildConfi is using UBI8 Pythpn 3.6 to build the application.
+The BuildConfig is using UBI8 Pythpn 3.6 to build the application.

 Once the templates get applied, a build is started.
 As there is no ``Pipfile.lock`` present (no locked dependencies), Thoth is contacted (see